QueenBeeSC/swarm.city-Boardwalk/README.md

 - a smart contract that specifies the context by which users transact on the blockchain

 **What can a hashtag do within the Boardwalk?**
-- each hashtag automatically performs commerce functions under certain conditions; like holding funds, apying out funds, and creating reputation tokens
+- each hashtag automatically performs commerce functions under certain conditions; like holding funds, exchanging funds, and creating reputation tokens

-**How does the transaction happen within a hashtag?**
+**How does a transaction happen between users within a hashtag?**
 1. when a request is placed the hashtag smart contract automatically pulls the payout amount from the requester's wallet
 2. the funds go into a smart contract
+3. others can respond to requests by offering a deposit into the hashtag smart contract
-3. the requester finalizes the transaction by selecting a provider, then signals that the deal is complete
+4. the requester finalizes the transaction by selecting a provider, and then signals when the deal is complete
-4. the hashtag smart contract sends those funds to the service provider
+5. the hashtag smart contract sends those funds to the service provider along with their initial deposit
-5. reputation tokens are minted for both parties
+6. reputation tokens are minted for both parties upon completion of the transaction

-**Where are the funds stored during the transaaction?**
+**Where are the funds stored during the transaaction before contract completion?**
 - into a smart contract on the blockchain, the automatic functions of the smart contract take place of escrow agents and payment processors, thus creating a trustless transaction without third party participation

 **What hashtags are available now?**
-- #pioneer is available for unspecified open commerce now
+- #pioneer is the first and only hashtag available for unspecified open commerce as of June 25, 2017

 **What are reputation tokens used for?**
 - early adopters receive and hold unique reputation tokens for eternity to reflect thier activity and longevity on the platform